Does a Speech Delay Mean a Learning Disability?

 If your child is a late talker or seems to be behind in their speech and language development, you may feel worried.
 You may wonder if your child will catch up, or whether their speech delay is a symptom of a learning disability or other problem.

-In this article, we explain the causes and signs of speech delay, the connection between speech delay and learning disabilities, and what to do if you’re concerned.
+In this article, we explain the connection between speech delay and learning disabilities, the causes and signs of speech delay, and what to do if you’re concerned.
 The fact that you’re here learning more is a great first step!

-Common causes of speech delay
+Other causes of speech delay

 Oral impairment: Many kids with speech delays have oral-motor problems, which is a problem in the areas of the brain responsible for speech.
 This makes it hard to coordinate the lips, tongue, and jaw to make speech sounds.
 These children also might have other oral-motor issues, such as feeding problems.